 “She was assaulted, brutally attacked, raped, and ultimately murdered,” Mr. Xtreme explains of the 28-year-old Queens resident.
 “And 38 people from a nearby apartment complex, they heard it.
 They heard her screams.
 Some saw it.
 But they didn’t do anything.”
 It is thus in memory of Kitty Genovese, as well as other victims of violent crime whose cries for help went unheeded, that has most inspired the Real Life Superheroes community.

-“Every superhero has a persona, a mission, origin story,” Richard Castle observes.
-“Learning who he is as a hero, what drives him, that will lead us to the man behind the mask.”
-In addition to fighting apathy, many of the costumed crusaders in Superheroes have a strong desire to help those less fortunate by sponsoring Christmas toy drives for the needy, delivering packets of toiletries to the homeless, and simply raising the level of awareness in their community.
+In addition to standing up against apathy, many of the costumed crusaders in Superheroes have a strong desire to help those less fortunate by sponsoring Christmas toy drives for the needy, delivering packets of toiletries to the homeless, and simply raising the level of awareness in their community.

-Despite all the good that can be done, an abundance of caution must be followed by those who strive to be a Real Life Superhero.
-“You can have a superhero who’s very shy,” comic book legend Stan Lee observes in Superheroes.
+Despite all the good that Real Life Superheroes can accomplish, however, they still need to be cognizant of the dangers.
+“You can have a superhero who’s very shy,” legendary comic book editor Stan Lee observes in Superheroes.
 “You can have a superhero who’s very forward-going and conceited.
 And you can have a superhero who’s not too bright or one who’s brilliant.
 Superheroes come in all sizes, shapes, and types.
 But I’d be a little bit worried about somebody with no actual superpower who puts on a costume and then runs around challenging criminals or people who might be armed.
 I figure that person could get hurt.”

-Richard Castle himself couldn’t have summed it up better.
+Even Richard Castle couldn’t have summed it up better.

 Anthony Letizia